-Enter in Schedule A, Part 1, qualified employees who began work after the expiration of the federal work opportunity credit for vocational rehabilitation referrals.
+Enter in Schedule A, Part 1 the requested information about qualified employees who began work after the expiration of the federal work opportunity credit for vocational rehabilitation referrals.

-Enter in Schedule A, Part 2, qualified employees who began work before the expiration of the federal work opportunity credit for vocational rehabilitation referrals.
+Enter in Schedule A, Part 2 the requested information about qualified employees who began work before the expiration of the federal work opportunity credit for vocational rehabilitation referrals.